Shifting:Stage Nuremberg

 Facilitated by: Andrea de Santiago, Carina Ziegler

-This workshop brings together teaching staff, students and support staff in a mini design sprint to collaboratively develop a course‑independent teaching and learning format for higher education.
-At its core is the question of how students can design and use Custom GPTs or Microsoft Agents in ways that support learning in a targeted and meaningful manner—such as for planning, understanding, reflecting and structuring learning processes—rather than using AI as a shortcut.
-Together, participants will develop practical design principles, use cases and framework conditions for a responsible and reflective use of AI in higher education teaching and learning.
+This workshop brought together teaching staff, students and support staff in a mini design sprint to collaboratively develop a course‑independent teaching and learning format for higher education.
+At its core was the question of how students can design and use Custom GPTs or Microsoft Agents in ways that support learning in a targeted and meaningful manner—such as for planning, understanding, reflecting and structuring learning processes—rather than using AI as a shortcut.
+Together, participants developed practical design principles, use cases and framework conditions for a responsible and reflective use of AI in higher education teaching and learning.

 Democracy Education in Higher Education Teaching